The name of the Association shall be Doctors for the Environment (Australia) Inc hereinafter called "The Association".

 13. Public Fund

-- .here shall be a public fund known as the Doctors for the Environment (Australia) Public Fund.
+- There shall be a public fund known as the Doctors for the Environment (Australia) Public Fund.

-- 5.A separate bank account is to be opened to deposit money donated to the fund, including interest accruing thereon, and gifts to it are to be kept separate from other funds of the Association.
+- Separate bank account is to be opened to deposit money donated to the fund, including interest accruing thereon, and gifts to it are to be kept separate from other funds of the Association.

 it changes its name or the name of its public fund: or